EU AI Act Article 15: What Adversarial Testing Actually Means

 The Bottom Line Up Front

-Article 15 of the EU AI Act requires high-risk AI systems to be resilient against adversarial attacks, data poisoning, model poisoning, prompt injection, and other AI-specific threats.
+Article 15(5) of the EU AI Act requires high-risk AI systems to be resilient against five cybersecurity threat categories named in Recital 77: data poisoning, model poisoning, adversarial examples, confidentiality attacks, and model flaws.
 The August 2, 2026 deadline applies to providers and deployers, including non-EU companies whose AI output is used in the EU.
 Penalties run up to €15 million or 3% of global annual turnover.
-Adversarial security testing is, in operational terms, mandatory.
+Cybersecurity testing aligned to those categories is, in operational terms, the only practical way to demonstrate resilience.

 What Article 15 Actually Says